kataw/kataw/README.md

 - Minify (_Like Terser_)

-## Transformers

-Transformers is WIP, but transformers for ES2020, ES2019 and 2016 exist and allow you to transpile current Javascript code to an earlier versions in the same way as Babel does it.

-The main difference from Babel is that the transformer API is a public API, and allow you to develop your own transformers.

-**This is still WIP, and we would preciate it if someone would help us writing transformers.**

 ## Current state

-Only the Kataw parser, transformers, walkers, AST manipulation through global API is available as of now.
+Only the Kataw CST parser, walker, AST manipulation through global API is available as of now.

 Soon as this code is in a "stable state" I will add the rest of the tools